nandabritto/Search_your_brand/README.md

 <p align=center>If you would like to check how your brand is being commented on Twitter, this is your app!

-Search your brand will search tweets containing your preferred keyword in a 100km max range from your defined location and return to you a table with user's information, tweet content and where is the location with more results of your keyword. <br>
+Search your brand" will search tweets containing your preferred keyword in a 100km max range from your defined location and return to you a table with user's information, tweet content and the locations with more results of your keyword.
+In this current version, we even supporting Export of retrieved outputs into Google Spreadsheets, allowing further data analysis. <br>
  </p>

 <img src="images/readme_images/search_your_brand_mock_up.png">